 Phase One of Risk Rating 2.0 Rolled Out on October 1, 2021 — New policies, as well as policies eligible for renewal on that date, are subject to the new rating methodology but renewal customers will have to pay the Risk Rating 2.0 price or the price derived using the older method.

-Phase Two of Risk Rating 2.0 Rolls Out on April 1, 2022 — Policies renewing on or after that date will be required to pay the Risk Rating 2.0 rate.
+Phase Two of Risk Rating 2.0 Rolled Out on April 1, 2022 — Policies renewing on or after that date will be required to pay the Risk Rating 2.0 rate.

 Understanding the Inequities